KxSystems/docs/docs/kb/load-balancing.md

 ## Starting the primary server

-The arguments are the number of secondary servers, and the name of a q script that will be executed by the secondary servers at start-up.
-Typically this script will read in a database from disk into memory.
+The arguments are the number of secondary servers, and the name of a q script that to be executed by the secondary servers at start-up.
+Typically this script reads in a database from disk into memory.

 ```bash
 $ q mserve.q -p 5001 2 startup.q